 I have been sick this week, and because of my chicken heart, I thought I won’t be able to get through it.
 Being a student, I don’t have ample monetary sum to pass onto my family, but what I do have is a lot of online accounts, subscriptions, and a sumptuous amount of data on my several hard drives, as well as Dropbox and SkyDrive accounts (cloud).
-The thing to ponder here is what happens to all the digital data when its owner dies?
+The thing to ponder here is what happens to all the digital data when its owner dies.
 Who continues their digital legacy?

-Two years ago, Marc Davis, a partner architect at Microsoft spoke at the SXSW conference, in his talk, “Demystifying Online Privacy and Empowering the Digital Self“.
+Two years ago, Marc Davis, a partner architect at Microsoft, spoke at the SXSW conference in his talk, “Demystifying Online Privacy and Empowering the Digital Self.”
 Back then, he raised many interesting questions and revealed interesting facts.

 Usually, where commerce and society meet legally is the concept of property.
 What’s missing is a concept of contract law and property rights for digital information.

 In the last couple of decades, there has been a massive drift in the way we deal with and consume data.
-Thanks to the ever speedy and affordable internet connection, we consume GBs of data every day.
+Thanks to the ever-speedy and affordable internet connection, we consume GBs of data every day.
 But who will own it once we farewell this planet?

 Accessing your account information

 Legacy Locker is an online service that lets you pass on your password and other account details to your family and loved ones.
-You can set as much as two people who will be able to get your login information once you are gone.
+You can set as many as two people who will be able to get your login information once you are gone.
 Legacy Locker is not one of its kind, there are many alternative services such as Cirrus Digital Legacy Services, My Digital Executor and